-Learning about penguins with my students is always so much fun, especially when we learn about all the different types of penguins.
-Kids often think of penguins all looking the same, so it can be such fun to really dive in and learn more about them!
+Learning about penguins with my students is always so much fun!
+My kids love all penguin-themed activities but often think of penguins as all looking the same, so it can be such fun to really dive in and learn more about them.
 Before we learn how penguins are different though, we start out with how they are similar.
-One way we do that is by learning the parts of a penguin and their traits.
-This penguin labeling printable helps young kids learn some of the basic vocabulary and parts of a penguin, and is a great introduction to the skill of labeling!
+One way we do that is by learning the parts of a penguin and their traits with this free Penguin Labeling Printable!

 Penguin Labeling Printable

-Depending on the age of your students and their capabilities, you may do this activity in a small group, whole class, or independently.
+Depending on the age of your students and their capabilities, you may choose to do this activity in a small group, whole class, or independently.

 You could also put this printable under a document camera if you have one, and demonstrate how to complete it so that the class can see a larger example.

-Ready to label your own penguin?
-Grab your copy of the penguin labeling printable by clicking the yellow button at the end of the post.
+Ready to start labeling with your students?
+Grab your free copy of the Parts of a Penguin Labeling Printable by clicking the large, yellow download button at the very end of the post!

 More Penguin Fun